What is Metformin?

 Metformin may also produce rare side effects in fewer than 1 in 10,000 individuals.

 Serious side of effects of diabetes medications, like all medications, should be monitored closely.
 It is advised to stop taking the medication right away and contact your doctor.

 Serious side effects of Metformin occur in less than 1 in 10,000 people who take Metformin.

-Here are some if the side effects classed as "serious" and what you need to do if you your displaying a symptom:
+Here are some of the side effects classed as "serious" and what you need to do if you're displaying a symptom: